 If you feel that you need to include more information or statistical data, you can go back to search google, take note and incorporate it here in the blog post.

 Write & explain each sub-headings and points – at this point, you should feel that most of the heavy work has already been done.
 I wrote an article just to do this work.
 How To Rewrite Article Without Plagiarizing?

 Try to use simple language – everyone’s writing style is different.
 But it’s a general tip to write blog posts in a language that even 10 years old can understand.
 Although, it depends on the characteristics of your audience.

-Read through the post and make sure it easy to read and doesn’t have any complex sentence structure.
-Make sure it clearly and effectively communicate the message that you wanted your readers to take away from the blog post.
+Read through the post and make sure it is easy to read and doesn’t have any complex sentence structure.
+Make sure it clearly and effectively communicates the message that you wanted your readers to take away from the blog post.